-The information contained in this guide is for general guidance only.
-Tax advice and planning is necessarily very specific to your individual and unique circumstances.
-We would always recommend seeking professional advice before taking any action.
+The information contained in this guide is based on current tax rates and bands and is for general guidance only.
+The tax rules are continually changing, with further major changes, such as the dividend tax which will be introduced next year, being announced in the summer budget.
+Tax advice and planning is necessarily very specific to your individual and unique circumstances and we would always recommend seeking professional advice before taking any action.